MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/enter-add-on-properties.md

 Your product type is selected when you first [create the add-on](set-your-add-on-product-id.md).
 The product type you selected is displayed here, but you can't change it.

+> [!TIP]
-> **Note**  If you haven't published the add-on. you can delete the submission and start again if you need to choose a different product type.
+> If you haven't published the add-on, you can delete the submission and start again if you want to choose a different product type.

-Depending on the product type you selected, you may see one of the following fields:
+Depending on the product type you selected, you may see the **Product lifetime** or **Quantity** fields, along with the other fields described on this page.

 ### Product lifetime

 If you selected **Durable** for your product type, the **Product lifetime** is shown here.
 The default **Product lifetime** for a durable add-on is **Forever**, which means the add-on never expires.
 If you prefer, you can set the **Product lifetime** so that the add-on expires after a set duration (with options from 1-365 days).

 ### Quantity

 If you selected **Store-managed consumable** for your product type, the **Quantity** is shown here.
 You'll need to enter a number between 1 and 1000000.
 This quantity will be granted to the customer when they acquire your add-on, and the Store will track the balance as the app reports the customer’s consumption of the add-on.

 ## Content type